≡ Menu

 If you have both glaucoma and diabetes, expect the combined conditions to result in higher ratings than either alone would warrant.
 Well-controlled type 2 diabetes with early glaucoma might result in Table 2-4 ratings, while poorly controlled diabetes with advanced glaucoma and retinopathy could result in Table 8+ ratings or potential decline.

 Hypertension and glaucoma frequently coexist.
-While high blood pressure is a risk factor for developing glaucoma, the relationship is complex—some research also links low blood pressure with glaucoma progression, particularly in normal-tension glaucoma.
-Underwriters view well-controlled hypertension in someone with glaucoma as a neutral to slightly negative factor.
+While high blood pressure is a risk factor for developing glaucoma, underwriters view well-controlled hypertension in someone with glaucoma as a neutral to slightly negative factor.
 Uncontrolled hypertension compounds concerns significantly.
+The key is demonstrating consistent blood pressure control through regular monitoring.

 Glaucoma and Cardiovascular Disease: